You are here

 Elimination of ILL Fees for Non-Returnable Items

-The BC ELN community is moving into 2020 with the elimination of interlibrary loan (ILL) fees for non-returnable items between BC ELN partner libraries.
-This decision was made after multiple discussions and deliberations, and is yet another example of partner libraries banding together to find a mutually agreeable solution that will benefit BC’s students, researchers, and citizens.
+The BC ELN community is moving forward with the elimination of interlibrary loan (ILL) fees for non-returnable items between BC ELN partner libraries.
+This decision was made after careful discussion and deliberation, and is yet another example of partner libraries banding together to find a mutually agreeable solution that will benefit BC’s students, educators, and researchers.

 How was the decision made to eliminate ILL fees for non-retunables?

-Way back in 2006, BC ELN eliminated ILL transaction fees for returnables (e.g. books, media items), and since then the possibility of removing fees for non-returnables (e.g. articles) has been examined numerous times.
+Back in 2006, BC ELN eliminated ILL transaction fees for returnables (e.g. books, media items), and since then the possibility of removing fees for non-returnables (e.g. articles) has been an active goal.
 The ILL landscape has changed a great deal over the past thirteen years.
 Among developments in British Columbia, sharing articles is no longer reliant on laborious processes of printing, faxing, and mailing items, the reSearcher software was sunset, and the Illume Interlibrary Loan Service managed by BC ELN has been optimized through the implementation of Canadian servers, privacy-compliant Patron-Initiated ILL, Live Shelf Status, and guest requesting.

 What are the next steps?